wackerservices/SitemapAutogenerator/README.md

   The following tags are optional:
   - `<lastmod>` The date of last modification of the file.
   - `<changefreq>` How frequently the page is likely to change.
 This value provides general information to search engines and may not correlate exactly to how often they crawl the page.
 Valid values are:
-    - always
+    - always The value "always" should be used to describe documents that change each time they are accessed.
     - hourly
     - daily
     - weekly
     - monthly
     - yearly
     - never
-  The value "always" should be used to describe documents that change each time they are accessed.
   - `<priority>`
   The priority of this URL relative to other URLs on your site.
 Valid values range from 0.0 to 1.0.
 This value does not affect how your pages are compared to pages on other sites—it only lets the search engines know which pages you deem most important for the crawlers.
 The default priority of a page is 0.5.

+## `environment.js`
-  Custom values for `changeFrequency` and `defaultPriorityValue`, as well as routes to `ignoreTheseRoutes` and `customPriority` values are optional.
+  Below is an example of how to customize items such as Custom values for `changeFrequency` and `defaultPriorityValue`, as well as routes to `ignoreTheseRoutes` and `customPriority` values are optional.

 `changeFrequency` is an optional key/value pair, where the possible options are a `string`:
 - always